-1. Key in the following code and run it a number of times before attempting the questions and activities that follow:
+1. Key in (or copy+paste from GitHub) the following code and run it a number of times before attempting the questions and activities that follow:

 a) Describe what the program does.

 - b) Insert the line print(char) between lines 3 and 4 (indented) and run the program again.
 Use your observations to state the purpose of char. - c) What type of data structure is chars?